A topological characterisation of the Kashiwara-Vergne groups: The image of in

 \begin{proof} We need to define a composition operation on $\bigcup_{c_{p_ip_j}} \arrows(c_{p_ip_j})$ in a way that makes the maps \eqref{linear map PaCD to A} compatible with categorical composition in $\PaCD(n)$.
-This is summarized in the following commutative diagram, for any $p_1,p_2,p_3\in\PaCD(n)$:
+This is summarised in the following commutative diagram, for any $p_1,p_2,p_3\in\PaCD(n)$:

-In the diagram \eqref{stacking}, the left vertical map is categorical composition in $\PaCD$ and the right vertical map is given by first "stacking" (a circuit algebra operation using a wiring diagram as in Figure~\ref{WD for stacking}), and then applying the unzip operation $n-1$ times to eliminate the vertices in the middle. \end{proof}
+In the diagram \eqref{stacking}, the left vertical map is categorical composition in $\PaCD$ and the right vertical map is given by first "stacking" (a circuit algebra operation using a wiring diagram as in Figure~\ref{WD for stacking}), and then applying the unzip operation $n-1$ times to eliminate the vertices in the middle, as in Figure~\ref{fig:ClosureComp}. \end{proof}

 Recall that every element of the operad $\PaCD$ can be obtained by iterated categorical and operadic compositions of the morphisms $\chord$, $\Associator$ and $\virtualcrossing$.
 Moreover, these generating morphisms satisfy the pentagon and hexagon relations \eqref{PaCD pentagon}, \eqref{PaCD hexagon}, and \eqref{PaCD hexagon2}.
-The operadic composition of $\PaCD$ is not preserved by $\varepsilon$ (that is, not realized by circuit algebra operations, unzips and orientation switches).
+The operadic composition of $\PaCD$ is not preserved by $\varepsilon$ (that is, not realised by circuit algebra operations, unzips and orientation switches).
 However, operadic composition is not required for stating the pentagon and hexagon relations.
 This, and the multiplicativity of $\varepsilon$ helps show below that these relations are preserved by

 \begin{lemma} The map \eqref{eq:ue} respects the pentagon relation.
 That is, the $\varepsilon$-images of the two sides of the pentagon relation coincide in $\arrows$. \end{lemma}

 \begin{proof} Recall that the pentagon equation \eqref{PaCD pentagon} in $\PaCD$ is